-Giving a breather to the electric vehicle (EV) industry players and their concerns of market adaptability of the electric cars, the World Economic Forum has released a report stating that Indian has the potential to become the largest EV market in the world.
+Giving a breather to the electric vehicle (EV) industry players and their concerns of market adaptability of the electric cars, the World Economic Forum has released a report stating that India has the potential to become the largest EV market in the world.

 “The role of government is crucial for accelerating adoption.
 Right now, the uptake of electric vehicles is slow due to the high upfront cost and range anxiety, but a long-term investment in research and development (R&D) will create sustained growth,” said Christoph Wolff, Head of Mobility, World Economic Forum.

-The “EV-Ready India- Part 1: Value Chain Analysis of State EV Policies”, which was produced in collaboration with Ola Electric Institute, analysed the EV policies and programmes of 10 states, including Andra Pradesh, Bihar, Karnataka, Kerala and Maharashtra and union territories (UT) of India.
+The “EV-Ready India- Part 1: Value Chain Analysis of State EV Policies”, which was produced in collaboration with Ola Mobility Institute, analysed the EV policies and programmes of 10 states, including Andra Pradesh, Bihar, Karnataka, Kerala and Maharashtra and union territories (UT) of India.

 The report aims “to encourage a holistic approach to EV adoption and acceleration in the country.”

 The WEF report, with an aim to encourage a holistic approach to EV adoption in the country, analysed these states based on four criteria — R&D, Production, Services and policies to attract customers — for both EV and its components.

 The report points out that most of these states aim to be the manufacturing hub for EVs and their components.
 These regions have already been trying to boost the ecosystem by incentivising production of clean-fuel batteries, recycling and storage for EVs.

 Even though implemented separately, the state and UT policies are aligned with the national Make in India agenda and can provide case studies for how to set up similar production facilities.
 The reports also cited examples of Uttar Pradesh and Maharashtra EV policies, which emphasises on promoting EV manufacturing.